thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 A COSE profile:

 * MUST be specified in a document
 * MUST NOT change the syntax or semantics of any already defined header attribute
+  * but does allow restricting their values
 * MAY define new header attributes
   * if so, it MUST provide their definition in the same document
 * MUST use CDDL {{-cddl}} to fully specify the syntax rules for the profile